 Welcome to Yealand C of E Primary School Little Owls page.

 Little Owls is an exciting place where children in Nursery learn alongside our Reception Children in Robin class.
-Mrs Beswetherick is our Early Years Leader who shares Robins class with Mrs Brown.
-Our Nursery is supported by Miss Scott.
+Mrs Beswetherick is our Early Years Leader and Nursery is supported by Miss Scott.

 Our EYFS Setting is fully integrated within our school.
 The children take part in lots of exciting outdoor and indoor activities that are planned using the Early Years Foundation Stage Profile.
 See our 4 year topic cycle for more information.